cazlu1993/backend/README.md

 Create a `.env` from the example one and customize it with your [environment variables](#environment-variables)

-Start the services using Docker Compose
+Start the services using Docker Compose, install mysql instance

 ```bash
   docker-compose up -d